COVID-19 Update-March 10, 2023

 Online Shopping: The Friends of the Elephant Seal Visitor Center and Gift Shop in San Simeon will continue to provide free local order pick-up from our Gift Shop and phone response from 10 AM-2 PM daily with some holiday exceptions.
 You are welcome to shop online and arrange for local pick-up or convenient shipping.
 Give us a call if you have a special request at (805) 924-1628.

 Live Beach Cam and Social Media: You can rely on the Friends of the Elephant Seal and our live beachcam to keep you updated on the latest news from the rookery.
 We post frequently on our Facebook page as well.

 Can I visit the Elephant Seal Viewing Area?

-Guidance for Visitors: The Purple Tier provides for local outdoor activity in the California State Parks.
-Piedras Blancas Elephant Seal Rookery is in Hearst San Simeon State Park.
+Guidance for Visitors: Piedras Blancas Elephant Seal Rookery is in Hearst San Simeon State Park.
 Please follow guidance offered by California State Parks.

 State park day-use outdoor and parking areas are open, including the Elephant Seal Viewing area, 7.2 miles to the north of the Friends of the Elephant Seal Visitor Center and Gift Shop in San Simeon.
 Our all volunteer guides/docents (look for the blue jackets and vests) are looking forward to welcoming you and answering all of your questions.

 We appreciate your help with the following:

 1. All existing Elephant seal viewing guidelines continue to apply – including no drones or wildlife disturbances.
 If you witness any disturbances to elephant seals, drone use or other incidents that cause concern, please call the State Park Rangers at 805-927-2068.

 2. It you encounter seals or any marine wildlife on a public beach, please do not disturb, stay far away and be sure keep dogs on leash.

 3. As always… pack in and pack out all trash.